 The college scholarship committee, comprised of faculty and staff, makes every effort to support as many students as possible.
 Sometimes we pool money from several sources to create a scholarship.
 Undergraduate scholarship recipients receive awards of at least $1,000; graduate student recipients, at least $2,500.
 Obviously that’s a long way from covering their tuition.
 But the financial aid can pay for books, groceries, or child care.
 It can eliminate the need for a second part-time job and allow more time for studies.
-We would like give larger scholarships and give them to more students.
+We would like to give larger scholarships and give them to more students.
 With your help, we will.
-Gifts of any amount are appreciated.

 Meet Kryssa Isobe